Much Faster Processing with MTQ in TM1

 |TM1 10.2 / 4||15:50||0:23||18:10||4:37||16:47|

-For more information, please see head over to TM1Tutorials here.
+For more information, please see head over here..

-They also have a great write up of multi threaded queries here.
+There is also a great write up of multi threaded queries here.